 Middle and Upper Form corridor outside Saint Brother Andre Bessette Chapel.

-Upper Form hallway outside seventh and eighth grade classrooms.
+Upper Form hallway outside seventh and eighth grade homerooms.

 Saint Edmond's Academy Field House

 McConnell Science Center

 Learning spaces for boys: (clockwise from top right) Upper Form math and science room, Rollins Center for the Performing Arts, Sixth grade Common area, Kindergarten classroom, First grade classroom, art studio

 Saint Edmond’s Academy wants to reconnect with our alumni, from the first graduating class of 1961 to our more recent graduates.
 We are planning mini-reunions, a 3-on-3 basketball tournament, Alumni Speaker Series, and annual Lancer Cup golf outing in June, just to name a few.

 Once A Lancer, Always a Lancer.
 Our graduates attend some of the top high schools in the area.
 Having earned over $250,000 in merit based scholarships awards to cover their four years, The Class of 2018 matriculated to the following secondary schools: Salesianum School, Archmere Academy, Haverford School, Tower Hill School, Saint Mark's High School, Charter School of Wilmington, Brandywine High School, Malvern Prep, and Cab Calloway School of the Arts.